hotdog132/TCPProxyServer/README.md

 nc localhost 8000
 ```

-Type any query string and send it to TCP server.
+Type any query strings and send it to TCP server.
 Type 'quit' or force stop using cmd to disconnect from TCP server.

 Open http://localhost:7000/statistics to check current status of TCP server.